 affect students' learning and academic progress, and draw upon their strengths and experiences, in planning instruction.
-ED 380 Integrated Methods Students create an integrated unit that includes an assessment table outlining different instructional strategies for each lesson assessment as well as pre and post assessments ED 412 Teaching Diverse Learners Course readings, case based teaching and discussion, film ED 413 Teaching Social Studies (Elementary) Make accommodations for individual learners in each lesson plan in class and unit plans ED 414 Teaching Science & Health (Elementary) Readings on Equity and Diversity Online Discussions on Equity and Diversity Online Discussions on Equity and Diversity Lesson Plan and Presentation must include a component on strategies for meeting all learners; strategies must be research supported and address how they know the strategy meets the need Multiple class activities on Equitable Instruction ED 417 Mathematics Curriculum and Instruction Readings on Equity and Diversity Online Discussions on Equity and Diversity Lesson Plan and Presentation must include a component on strategies for meeting all learners; strategies must be research supported and address how they know the strategy meets the need Changes in Thinking section on equity Multiple class activities on Equitable Instruction ED 485 Capstone Seminar in Education Case Study 2 Action Plan RDG 410 Teaching Reading & Language Arts The results of the ten language arts assessments are used to determine the reading levels of each child and the kind of remediation (if any) that is needed for each child 8.02(2)(d) Effectively articulate the elements of and rationale for the instructional program to students, parents, and other professionals.
-ED 414, 412, 413, 417, RDG 435, ED380, ED485 (letter to parents, portfolio evidence, collection of data from parents, review state report cards, contextual analysis for TWS) eable about classroom environment, and is able to: See 8.02(2)(a)
+ED 380 Integrated Methods Students create an integrated unit that includes an assessment table outlining different instructional strategies for each lesson assessment as well as pre and post assessments ED 412 Teaching Diverse Learners Course readings, case based teaching and discussion, film ED 413 Teaching Social Studies (Elementary) Make accommodations for individual learners in each lesson plan in class and unit plans ED 414 Teaching Science & Health (Elementary) Readings on Equity and Diversity Online Discussions on Equity and Diversity Lesson Plan and Presentation must include a component on strategies for meeting all learners; strategies must be research supported and address how they know the strategy meets the need Multiple class activities on Equitable Instruction ED 417 Mathematics Curriculum and Instruction ED 418 Mathematics Curriculum and Diversity Online Discussions on Equity and Diversity Clesson Plan and Presentation must include a component on strategies for meeting all learners; strategies must be research supported and address how they know the strategy meets the need Changes in Thinking section on equity Multiple class activities on Equitable Instruction ED 485 Capstone Seminar in Education Case Study 2 Action Plan RDG 410 Teaching Reading & Language Arts The results of the ten language arts assessments are used to determine the reading levels of each child and the kind of remediation (if any) that is needed for each child for each child 8.02(2)(d) Effectively articulate the elements of and rationale for the instructional program to students, parents, and other professionals.
+ED 414, 412, 413, 417, RDG 435, ED380, ED485 (letter to parents, portfolio evidence, collection of data from parents, review state report cards, contextual analysis for TWS) See 8.02(2)(a)